minkaotic/front-end-notes/notes/Front-End-Testing.md

 > :bulb: RTL query functions intend to approach the component under test in the same way a user would look at the UI, avoiding any implementation specifics (e.g. querying by class or id selectors or based on DOM structure).

+### Enzyme vs React Testing Library
+Different philosophies:
+- Enzyme allows you to access the internal workings of your components.
+You can read and set the state, and you can mock children to make tests run faster.
+- By contrast, react-testing-library doesn't give you any access to the implementation details.
+It renders the components and provides utility methods to interact with them.
+The idea is that you should communicate with your application in the same way a user would.
+So rather than set the state of a component you reproduce the actions a user would do to reach that state.

+Maintainability:
+- Enzyme is easier to grasp but in the long run, it's harder to maintain.
+- react-testing-library forces you to write tests that are a bit more complex on average but rewards with higher confidence in your code.

 ### Testing components directly
 You don't need any libraries at all if you prefer testing from first principles: you can just invoke the component function directly.
 To test a `Message` component:
 ```js